Magenta, Lombardy

 Magenta ([maˈdʒɛnta], [maˈdʒẽːta]) is a town and comune in the Metropolitan City of Milan in Lombardy, northern Italy.
 It became notable as the site of the Battle of Magenta in 1859.
-The color magenta takes its name from the battle, most likely referring to the uniforms used by Zouave French troops.
+The color magenta takes its name from the battle.

 Magenta is the birthplace of Saint Gianna Beretta Molla (1922–1962) and film producer Carlo Ponti (1912–2007).

+The municipality of Magenta is part of the Parco naturale lombardo della Valle del Ticino, a Nature reserve included by UNESCO in the World Network of Biosphere Reserves.